-THR 343 - Pattern Drafting (also FAA 343)
+THR 343 - Pattern Drafting

 This is a studio course in which the student will learn the fundamentals of pattern drafting through demonstrations and practical applications.
 Topics covered include: drafting a basic pattern set consisting of a bodice, skirt and sleeve, manipulating darts, adding fullness and learning how to fit the body.